What to know about advertising fatigue?

 Q: What is ad fatigue?

-R: Advertising fatigue refers to the reduction in attention and memorization of advertisements following overexposure.
-The brain protects itself by unconsciously filtering invasive advertisements.
+R: Ad fatigue refers to the decrease in attention and memory when faced with advertisements due to overexposure.
+The brain protects itself by unconsciously filtering out intrusive advertisements.

 Q: What are the signs of ad fatigue in a consumer?

-R: Decline in interest in advertising, avoidance of the message, irritation, development of psychological resistance, and ultimately, a drop in campaign effectiveness.
+R: Decreased interest in advertising, avoidance of the message, irritation, development of psychological resistance, and ultimately, a drop in campaign effectiveness.

-R: The proliferation of advertising channels, the development of digital, and the inability of advertisers to create relevant and creative messages.
+R: The proliferation of advertising channels, the development of digital technology, and the inability of advertisers to create relevant and creative messages.

 Q: How can brands combat ad fatigue?